Texas Junior Golf Tour: Alumni

-Tournament Opportunities
+Tournament opportunities

 The Texas Junior Golf Tour offers high competition tournaments all year long throughout Texas.
 While most are located around Houston, Dallas, Austin, and San Antonio, there are plenty of tournaments throughout other areas of Texas.
 The tour has grown from having 8 tournaments to 85 tournaments per year.
 The most unusual aspect of the TJGT is that it offers tournaments throughout the fall and winter months.
 College coaches like this because kids show their love and desire for the game when playing in the cold and rainy months.
 Of the 85 tournaments offered, 5 of them are elite invitational tournaments and 11 major tournaments.
 These provide even greater competition for the junior golfers.
 Tournaments are held at may different locations throughout Texas.
 Including Barton Creek Resort and Spa, Horseshoe Bay Resort, TPC Las Colinas, The Woodlands Country Club, University of Texas Golf Club, The Traditions Club at Texas A&M, and many more.

-College Golf
+College golf

-This tour provides kids great exposure to college coaches not just from Texas, but from across the United States.
+This tour provides kids exposure to college coaches from across the United States.
 As a result of this, TJGT has had more than 3300 TJGT graduates who have gone on to play collegiate golf.
-With obtaining collegiate golf scholarships as a main goal of the tour, the staff presses hard to give kids all the college exposure that they need.
-Signees have ranged from top ranked Oklahoma State to small NAIA and NJCAA schools.
-No matter the magnitude of the golf program at these schools, TJGT gave these players the opportunity they needed to allow them to play at the collegiate level.
+With obtaining collegiate golf scholarships as a main goal of the tour, the staff presses to give kids all the college exposure that they need.
+Signees have ranged from Oklahoma State to small NAIA and NJCAA schools.
+No matter the magnitude of the golf program at these schools, TJGT helped give players the opportunity needed to allow them to play at the collegiate level.

-Competing/Similar Tours
+Competing/similar tours

 The most competitive tour with TJGT is the American Junior Golf Association (AJGA).
 This is a national tour with 6 tournaments in Texas that draws the best of the best.
 Alumni of this tour include Tiger Woods, Phil Mickelson, and Anthony Kim.
 For statewide tours, Texas Legends Junior Tour (TLJT) is the most competitive.
 The Legends Junior Tour has 12 golf tournaments throughout the state of Texas and is home to such prestigious events as the HP Byron Nelson Junior Championship, Texas Cup Invitational, Jackie Burke Cup, George Hannon Junior Invitational and Texas State Junior Championship.